GreetVdL/kleurboek/README.md

 # Our favorite colors
 <p><strong>These are our favorite colors</strong></p>

+<p>A project as an exercise to build a website with the intention to add more functionality as I progress in my capabilities.</p>
 <p>This little project came to life from my love of color and curiosity.</p>
 <p>The idea is just to display people’s favorite color and explore which colors we like.
 The colors can be filtered based on sex, so it's nice to see what happens when you split them up.</p>
 <p>Checkout <a href="https://ourfavoritecolors.vercel.app/" target="_blank">the website</a> to see all the colors we love.</p>